AGWA/sunglasses/README.md

 The leaf index, issuer cache, and latest STH are stored in a BoltDB database.

 Note that `get-sth` only returns trees which have been fully indexed, and `get-entries` only returns entries within the tree returned by `get-sth`.
-Consequentially, standing up a proxy for a large Sunlight log takes a long time because all existing leaves have to be downloaded and indexed before the proxy is usable.
+Consequentially, standing up a proxy for a large log takes a long time because all existing leaves have to be downloaded and indexed before the proxy is usable.
 Once all leaves have been indexed, Sunglasses should have no problem keeping up with the growth of the log.

-## Current Status

-All RFC 6962 endpoints are implemented, except that no certificate chain is returned in `extra_data`.
-This will be fixed once the new version of the Sunlight protocol is deployed.

-Leaf indexing needs performance tuning so that standing up a proxy for a large existing log is faster.

 ## Public Instances